jasonenglish2039/community/Project Management/Meeting Minutes and Agenda/20190328/Meeting Minutes.md

     - API Mediation Layer & Security (Petr G/Radek K/Petr P)
     - Foundation (CI/CD) (Mark/Steve/Mike/Nick)
     - Documentation (Brandon/Ashley/Jim/Jason/Alyson)
+      - Rocket: Dev not sure if java dataservices, RBAC, or API ML work will make it.
+Doc for dataservices and RBAC is drafted and in review.
+      - Rocket: Release notes have been written and reviewed.

 6. Legal Requirements